PROS: Almost Neutral Tuning, Highly Transparent and Engaging Sound, Excellent Technical Abilities, Top Notch Build, Very Comfortable

 One of the interesting aspects about the VX is the tuning system, which is achieved using 3 switches that control Bass, Mids and Treble.
 In the next section (Switches) I will discuss the effects of the individual and combination of switches in the On position.
 In order to establish a baseline, I am going to describe how the VX sounds in its default setting, which is all switches in the Off position.

 VX’s signature/tuning can be described as ‘close to neutral’.
 But let’s add more context to the word neutral.
-Among the 3 popular neutral targets for headphones/IEMs, VX’s tuning resembles more closely with the Diffused Field neutral.
+Among the 3 popular neutral targets for headphones/IEMs, VX’s tuning resembles more closely with the Diffused Field neutral in terms of its sound.
 In the IEM realm, the term ‘neutral’ is sometimes used to refer to aspects such as limp bass, lean mids, boring and sterile sound.
 But VX isn’t any of that.
 It is one of the nicely done neutrality in IEMs.
 My LCD-i4 with the Cipher-Cable is more a natural-neutral.
-Compared to that, VX is more of a reference-neutral.
-The difference is, i4 gives a slight priority to tonality over technicality, where as, VX gives equal weightage to both aspects.
-But every now and then, it can come across as prioritising technicality over tone.
+Compared to the i4, VX is more of a reference-neutral.
+The difference is, i4 gives a slight priority to tonality over technicality, where as, VX gives a slight priority to technicality over tonality.

 While the overall tuning and tone is neutral, there is a bit of sharpness in the treble region, which is a result of a slightly tipped up treble.
 Unless you are very sensitive to treble sharpness, VX’s treble should be fine.
 In fact many would appreciate its crispness and airiness.
 The thing is, some of the widely acclaimed full-sized headphones sound brighter and sharper than the VX.
 But usually such headphones are paired with tube amps, which help remove the edge in the treble.
-Unfortunately that is not an option in the portable realm.
+So the Unfortunately that is not an option in the portable realm.
+So the best bet is to pair it with a smooth sounding DAP and cable.
 VX’s treble is also highly resolving and it contributes to the IEM’s commendable technical abilities.
-While the VX is not a detail oriented IEM, the amount of details it presents is quite high.
+While the VX is not as detailed as U18t or the Fourte, it’s a highly detailed IEM .

 VX stays true to its neutrality in the midrange by presenting an uncoloured midrange.
 Don’t mistake the lack of colour as sterility, for the midrange is more than adequately bodied and is far from thin or light sounding.
 With the right amount of body and neutral tone, VX presents a very transparent midrange.
-In fact VX is one of the most transparent multi-BA IEMs I have hear to date.
-The transparency and neutrality in the midrange also lets the VX present the vocals in their rawest form.
-The transparent midrange and the tipped up treble infuses the IEM with a lot of energy.
-So folks who love a energetic sound would love the VX.
-But for people sensitive to energy and treble sharpness, VX can get aggressive and unforgiving, when listening to poorly recorded/mastered tracks.
+In fact, it is one of the most transparent mid-range I have to date in a mulit-BA or Hybird IEM.
+For reference, U18 might have a higher clarity in the mid-range, but it’s not very transparent, as it lacks a bit of body, which takes away some of the timbral texture.
+Given the transparency and neutral tonality, vocals and instruments sound neither emotional/natural nor analytical.
+The word I would use is raw.
+The combination of this transparency in the mids and the tipped up treble, results in a somewhat energetic sound.
+People who can appreciate an energetic sound would be completely happy with this sound.
+Whereas for the people who are sensitive to treble and energy, VX can get aggressive and unforgiving.
 But the IEM is not adamantly unforgiving, as you could bring the aggressiveness down a notch by using a smooth and laidback source.

 VX has a very clean bass section despite having a very slight boost.
-But it is a nicely done boost where you only get a nice sense of impact without any muddiness.
+But it is a nicely done boost which provides good impact and not cause any muddiness.
 Even so, it is more of a technical bass with quick decay, than an authoritative one.
 Once you flip the bass switch up, the scale tips towards the authority side of things.
 There is an increase in impact and slam further.
 Of course, even with the bass switch on, it is far from bass-head levels of bass.
 For a neutrally tuned, BA-based IEM, there is decent sub-bass extension.
 Overall, its a well behaved bass range that complements the rest of the signature.
 As for the presentation, VX has a cube sized stage with amazing depth but average width.
 So it may not appear as spacious and holographic as a U18’s stage.
 But it has better stage organisation and presents a very black background.
 With its high resolution, it does instrument separation, layering and imaging quite admirably.

 Tuning System – Switches: